 Iteration 2.
 Use V. Step 2: mA.
 Step 3: V.

 The voltage has already stabilised at V with mA.
-Note how close this is to the Constant-voltage-drop model answer (0.7 V, 4.3 mA) — the iteration mostly confirms that the CVD model was already good, which is exactly why the CVD model is the default and the exponential model is reserved for cases that genuinely need the extra accuracy.
+This is close to the Constant-voltage-drop model answer (0.7 V, 4.3 mA): the iteration mostly confirms the CVD model was already good.
+That’s why CVD is the default and the exponential model gets saved for cases that need the extra accuracy.